The best tax breaks for people 50 and overFinances

 Ever since you started working, you’ve set aside a sizeable piece of your paycheck for retirement.
-All that time you’ve been building a nest egg, you haven’t had to pay taxes on the earned income in your investment account — and soon you’ll be able to crack it open and take advantage.
+All that time you’ve been building a nest egg, you haven’t had to pay taxes on the interest earned in your investment account — and soon you’ll be able to crack it open and take advantage.

 But there’s even better news: As you get closer to retirement, there are several other helpful tax breaks.
 Why does fortune favor seasoned workers?
-“Your 50s are typically your peak earning years, when you have the most disposable income,” says Bryan Kuderna, a certified financial planner with the Kuderna Financial Team in Shrewsbury, New Jersey, and the author of Millennial Millionaire.
+“Your 50s are typically your peak earning years, when you have the most disposable income,” says Bryan Kuderna, a certified financial planner with the Kuderna Financial Team in Shrewsbury, New Jersey, and the author of Millennial Millionaire in an interview conducted by Athene.
 “It’s that time in your life when you’re most apt to invest, so the government gives you extra opportunities and incentives to play catch up.”

 Jump on these tax perks for those age 50 and older to save even more of your money for the future.

 401(k) catch-up contributions: In 2021, everyone has the option to stash away an extra $500 in their company retirement plan, whether it’s a 401(k) or 403(b), with limits rising from $19,000 to $19,500 annually.
 But people 50 and over can tack on an additional $6,500 catch-up contribution, making for a $26,000 cap.

-Traditional and Roth IRA catch-up contributions: Annual contribution limits are increasing for the first time in six years, from $5,500 to $6,000.
+Traditional and Roth IRA catch-up contributions: Annual contribution limits for 2021 will remain the same at $6,000.
 People age 50 and over can make an extra catch-up contribution of $1,000 to their traditional or Roth IRA account for a total of $7,000.